Hustle/tf/README.md

 If the environment variable `TF_INFRA_DIR` is not set, `tf` will use the current working directory.

+We currently do not have a standardized provider configuration block used across all services.
+Because of this, you will need to switch between Terraform versions. `tfenv` is a package that allows us to manage multiple Terraform versions.

+    # Install tfenv on macOS
+    brew install tfenv

+Terraform version `1.0.1` and earlier do not have ARM binaries.
+Rosetta will be needed to run these versions.

+    # install Rosetta on macOS
+    softwareupdate --install-rosetta

+Create both the `default` and `infra` AWS profiles.
+Apply the same credentials to both.

+    # Configure default profile
+    aws configure

+    # Configure infra profile
+    aws configure --profile infra

 ## Usage
+Install Terraform version declared in `./src/provider.tf` within the folder of the AWS service you are managing.

+    # Install a specificied version of Terraform
+    tfenv install <version>

+    # Set default Terraform version
+    tfenv set <version>

+Terraform version `1.0.1` and earlier do not have ARM binaries.
+To install these versions use the following syntax.

+    #Install non ARM Terraform binary
+    TFENV_ARCH=amd64 tfenv install <version>

+`tf` expects your working directory to be `${PATH_TO_hello-world_REPO}/infra/terraform`.
+Runing from any other location will result in an error.

     Usage: tf [options] <command> <project> <env> [terraformArgs...]